ankrutik/codenotes/lit/Software Systems Architecture Rozanski Nick, Woods Eoin.md

+#architecture

-# Software Systems Architecture: Working with Stakeholders using Viewpoints and Perspectives by Rozanski Nick, Woods Eoin
+Notes from **Software Systems Architecture: Working with Stakeholders using Viewpoints and Perspectives by Rozanski Nick, Woods Eoin****
+**
 ## Architecture Fundamentals
 Structures
 - Static Structures: design time elements like classes, packages, etc.